Make a complaint

 By using the correct form to contact us, your enquiry will go to the right people and we'll be able to deal with your problem promptly.

 If you want to escalate an existing complaint, details of how to do this are included in the resolution sent to you.

 What will happen next

 Some formal complaints can be resolved quickly and informally by working with the service involved.
 Where this isn’t possible, your complaint will go through the formal process set out below.

 We will acknowledge your complaint within two working days and aim to respond fully to both stage one and stage two complaints within 10 working days.
-In complex cases which may require a lengthy investigation we will inform customers of a date when they can expect a response.
+In complex cases which may require a lengthy investigation we will inform you of a date when you can expect a response.

 - Stage one: formal complaint dealt with by an appropriate officer or manager

 - Stage two: a member of the Leadership Team will review the stage one investigation process.
 Please note that a complaint can be only escalated within 28 days of receiving the stage one response.

-- Stage three: if a customer feels that they have exhausted all channels they can make a complaint to the Local Government Ombudsman.
+- Stage three: if you feel you have exhausted all channels you can make a complaint to the Local Government Ombudsman.